National Harbor, Maryland

 National Harbor is a census-designated place (CDP) in Prince George's County, Maryland, United States, located along the Potomac River near the Woodrow Wilson Bridge and just south of Washington, D.C.
 It originated as a 300 acre multi-use waterfront development.
-Per the 2020 census, the population was 5,509.
+The population was 5,509 at the 2020 census.

+The developer, Peterson Companies, says National Harbor draws 12 million visitors annually, as of 2025.

 History

 Land use and rezoning

 The land developed for National Harbor was previously Salubria Plantation, built in 1827 by Dr. John H. Bayne.
 The plantation house burned down in 1981 and was offered for sale along with the surrounding land.
 The land was sold in 1984 and in 1994 was rezoned for mixed-use development.
 In the fall of 1997, the Maryland Department of the Environment and the Army Corps of Engineers approved new developer permits, granted for the PortAmerica project in 1988.

-This development has caused considerable controversy due to its environmental impacts.
-The Sierra Club voiced strong objections in 1999 saying that construction of National Harbor would "prevent forever the completion of the Potomac Heritage Trail".
-The site was linked to hundreds of thousands of gallons of untreated sewage being discharged into the Potomac River in 2008.
+The National Harbor proposal drew criticism for degrading the surrounding environment.
+In 1999, the Sierra Club said the project would "prevent forever the completion of the Potomac Heritage Trail".

 In 2006, Peterson Companies withdrew plans to build a Target department store where the remaining plantation building, the slave quarters, still stand.